mhowe21/weather-application/readme.md

 In this demonstratino we used fetch to create a simple weather dashboard that pulls data from the open weather api(https://openweathermap.org/api)

 ## Usage
 Enter a city into the search box.
 That should pull up the weather for that city, as well as the five day forcast.
+Prior searches will appear as button on the left had side.
+Click the buttons to display the weather from the prior cities.
 ![Image of application](https://github.com/mhowe21/weather-application/blob/master/readmeImg.png)

 ### Acceptance Creteria